techgirlgeek/local_dev/README.md

   1. Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   2. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)
   3. Install [Ansible](http://docs.ansible.com/intro_installation.html)
-  4. Open a shell prompt (Terminal app on a Mac) and cd into the folder containing the `Vagrantfile`
+  4. Open a shell prompt (Terminal app on a Mac)
+      a.
+Create a folder in your home director, ie: ~/Sites/dev.
+      b.  git clone git@bitbucket.org:hdscode/local_dev.git .
+  5. vagrant up { site to build }
+      example: vagrant up oncampus.dev
+  6. Go grab some coffee while the magic happens.

 Once all of that is done, you can simply type in `vagrant up`, and Vagrant will create a new VM, install the base box, and configure it.